July 2011 ~ The Northeast

-In search of some milk and eggs, we dinghied around a point via iPhone directions where Emma and I eventually scaled an archaic hand-cut stone wall to gain the street.
+In search of some milk and eggs, we dinghied around a point via iPhone directions where Nina and I eventually scaled an archaic hand-cut stone wall to gain the street.
 We ended up on the "Free Mason" district, an area of Norfolk with cobblestone streets and classic brick homes.
-Emma, always a sucker for old stuff, was duly impressed and kept a running commentary on each successive structure.
+Nina, always a sucker for old stuff, was duly impressed and kept a running commentary on each successive structure.

 Day 310 ~ To Sea at LastJuly 21st, 2011